milesstanfield/codeclimate-standard/config/contents/style/identical_conditional_branches.md

-This cop checks for identical lines at the beginning or end of each branch of a conditional statement.
+This cop checks for identical expressions at the beginning or end of each branch of a conditional expression.
+Such expressions should normally be placed outside the conditional expression - before or after it.

+NOTE: The cop is poorly named and some people might think that it actually checks for duplicated conditional branches.
+The name will probably be changed in a future major RuboCop release.

 ### Example:
     # bad